Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum field theory and quantum optics of atom-field interactions and particle detectors

-By contrast, the physics of atoms and their interactions with the field can be considerably more complex.
-Thus, we will consider a simplified framework for the atom-field interactions that treats the atom as a two-level system but otherwise captures the essence of the relevant physics.
-As a two-state system, this is a generalization of the quantum Rabi model (QRM), whose semiclassical version was established by Rabi in the seminal Refs.~\cite{Rabi-1936, Rabi-1937}, and further extended with a coupling of the atom to a single quantized electromagnetic or bosonic field mode in the 1960s~\cite{JCM_Jaynes-Cummings-1963}.
+As a two-state system, the relevant model is a generalization of the quantum Rabi model (QRM), whose semiclassical version was established by Rabi in the seminal Refs.~\cite{Rabi-1936, Rabi-1937}, and further extended with a coupling of the atom to a single quantized electromagnetic or bosonic field mode in the 1960s~\cite{JCM_Jaynes-Cummings-1963}.
 A particular case of the quantum Rabi model is the celebrated Jaynes-Cummings model (JCM)~\cite{JCM_Jaynes-Cummings-1963}, which can be solved analytically in a closed form.
 (For details on the quantum optics related to these models, see Refs.~\cite{scullybook,meystrebook}; also, Refs.~\cite{JCM_Shore-etal--1993, JCM_Greentree-etal-2013, JCM_Larson-etal-2024} for extensive reviews and discussions of the JCM and applications; and Ref.~\cite{QRM-rev_Braak-et-al-2016} for a recent review of the more general QRM.)
 The standard QRM, which is of widespread use in quantum optics, condensed matter physics, quantum information science, and other fields, consists of: (i) a two-level atom described by the Hamiltonian $H_{\rm at}$ as a two-state system; (ii) a field mode of the form $\hbar \omega_{0} a^{\dagger} a$ [cf.\ $H_{\rm int}$ in Eq.~(\ref{eq:H_field})]; (iii) an interaction $ H_{\rm int}$ as a linear monopole or dipole coupling of the two-level atom with the bosonic field.
 Despite its apparent simplicity, it continues to be an active area of theoretical and applied research.
 In fact, a completely general solution of the QRM has eluded researchers for decades, but it is now regarded as a quasi-exactly-solvable model~\cite{QRM-rev_Braak-et-al-2016}, following a series of partial solutions found in the past decade~\cite{QRM-sol_Braak-2011, QRM-sol_Chen-etal-2012, QRM-sol_Zhong-etal-2013, QRM-sol_Maciejewski-etal-2014, QRM-sol_Xie-etal-2017}.
 However, this solution is complex, and most of the applications rely on numerical approximations~\cite{QRM_Bishop-etal-1996, QRM_Bishop-et-al1999, QRM_Bishop-2001, QRM_Fessatidis-etal-2002, QRM_Emary-2003} and approximate analytical solutions~\cite{QRM_Pereverzev-2006, QRM_Debergh-2007, QRM_Irish-2007}.
 In addition to the well-known quantum optics applications~\cite{scullybook}, this model also appears in similar formats in a variety of problems: the Holstein model for the electron-phonon interaction in crystal lattice~\cite{polaron_Holstein-1959}, in superconducting qubits~\cite{SC-QRM_Chiorescu-etal-2004, SC-QRM_Wallraff-etal-2004, SC-QRM_Johansson-etal-2006, SC-QRM_Schuster-etal-2007}, in quantum dots~\cite{SC-QRM_Hennessy-etal-2007}, and in coupled nanomechanical oscillators oscillators~\cite{Qosc_Irish-Schwab-2007}, and other more recent applications~\cite{QRM-rev_Braak-et-al-2016}, including growing interest within quantum information science and circuit QED~\cite{circuit-QED_Blais-etal-2021}.